We’re a nation of dog lovers, but the damage they can do to our lawns (and garden in general) can be extensive.

 Train Your Dog to Eliminate in a Specific Area

 Having a specific toilet area for your dog to do their business will save not just your lawn but the rest of your garden.

 There are products that claim to use pheromones to attract your dog to pee in a particular part of the garden.
 One of these products is aptly named the Pee Post but if you look at the online reviews, you can see that they’re rarely effective.

-Nothing beats good training.
+However, nothing beats good training.

 Unfortunately, I’m no dog trainer so I can’t help with training but there are plenty of how-to guides on the internet.